 Maintaining fish and other animals in an aquarium requires much effort in cleaning, feeding, setting filters, and more.
 Among those, adding Calcium is vital for the health of fish and coral in your aquarium.
 If you’re looking to add a calcium supplement to your aquarium, there are a few things you need to know.

-In this blog post, we’ll discuss what Calcium is, why you need it in your tank, and how to add it safely.
+In this blog post, National Park Aquarium will discuss what Calcium is, why you need it in your tank, and how to add it safely.
 We’ll also look at some popular calcium supplements on the market today.

 So read on for all you need to know about keeping your aquarium healthy with supplemental Calcium!